aswolniewicz/DiscordBots/README.md

 # DiscordBots
 #### These are all the different discord bots I have created based on online tutorials.
+#### None of the bots are connected to any guilds.

 ### McBot
 * A simple bot that will respond to basic commands, does not know how to moderate.